The Portfolio Surgeon

 - Pre-packaged strategies

-- “Optimisation” without accountability
+- Optimisation without accountability

 - Adding complexity to justify activity

-If the structure is sound, we do nothing.
+If the structure is sound, nothing changes.

 Where this shows up in practice

-This philosophy underpins all Para Bellum engagements, including:
+This philosophy underpins every Para Bellum engagement:

-- Hedge rebuilds
+- Hedge Rebuild

-If this way of thinking resonates
+If this resonates